-Each year in the United States, more than 52,000 men and 18,000 women Ñ most over 70 years old Ñ are diagnosed with bladder cancer.
-ItÕs estimated that in 2015, there will be 74,000 new cases of bladder cancer diagnosed in the United States, representing 4.5 percent of all new cancer cases.
-According to SEER data , as screening technology advances the rates for new bladder cancer cases have been falling on average 0.6 percent each year over the last 10 years.
+The National Cancer Institute estimates that in 2019, there will be more than 80,000 new cases of bladder cancer diagnosed in the United States, representing 4.6 percent of all new cancer cases.
+According to SEER data, as screening technology advances the rates for new bladder cancer cases have been falling on average 1.2 percent each year over the last 10 years.
 It is important to know the risk factors as well as signs and symptoms of bladder cancer for you and your older loved ones.

 Types of bladder cancer include:

 - Transitional cell carcinoma (also called urothelial carcinoma) which begins in urothelial cells that line the inside of the bladder

 - Squamous cell carcinoma which begins in thin, flat cells lining the bladder after long-term infection or irritation

 - Adenocarcinoma (a rare form of bladder cancer) which begins in cells that make and release mucus and other fluids